 There are four core problems with resumes:

 1. They invite unconscious bias.

-It's human nature to make assumptions and judgements.
-Applicants often include their age, gender and sometimes a profile picture.
+It's human nature to make assumptions and judgments.
+Applicants often include their age, gender, and sometimes a profile picture.
 This makes hiring without bias almost impossible.

 2. The standard resume is static.